seliopou/elm-d3/README.md

 ## Installation

 First make sure that you have [node.js][node] installed, as well as the [Elm][elm] compiler.
-Note that elm-d3 currently requires that you install the compiler from the [current development branch][dev].
 Once you've installed those dependencies, clone the elm-d3 repository and run the following commands from the root directory:

     npm install smash
     make